BSNL JAO Exam Results 2017 declared: Check merit list now

-The BSNL JAO Exam Results 2017 have finally been declared.
+The BSNL JAO Exam Results 2017 has finally been declared.
 The results are available on the official website.

 The examination was conducted across the country on November 5 and 6, 2017.